How to Monetize Your Expertise Online — The Ultimate Guide

 As you go through this process, consider not only how what you know that might be valuable to others, but also how motivated you are to teach it.
 Sometimes, even though we have expertise in a topic or skill, the idea of having to write and speak about it over a long period of time isn’t all that appealing.
 Again, can you imagine creating 100 blog posts or videos about it?
 This is an arbitrary number, of course, but it’s a good test for whether you’ll really be committed enough to turn your expertise into a business.
 (See also Hitting Your Strategic Sweet Spot with the 3M Model.)

 And start thinking about how you will position yourself.
 That is, how will you present you and your business in a way that makes you feel new, fresh, different?
-This is actually one of the most critical aspects of your efforts to monetize your expertise.
+This is actually one of the most critical aspects of your efforts to sell your expertise.
 Let’s face it, unless you are working in a very, very niche topic area (in which case your audience is small), there are going to be other people out there who have similar expertise, and some of them are bound to end up being your competitors.
 So, what’s unique about you and how can you start building a brand around that?

 Turn your expertise into a business model